orbs-network/ton-access-mngr/readme.md

 ## Endpoints
 - `/` returns health status of proto-nets (edge*nginx calls this upon a /mngr call to the edge)
 - `/nodes` returns a list of all nodes
+- `/v1/nodes` returns a list of all nodes in legacy v1 format to replace edge implementation
+- `/status` returns status code and text (redundant - not used by edge or client)

 ## Releases
 `v1.1.0`